dekoza/mtgpl/rules/M14_Rulebook.rst

 Sorcery
 ~~~~~~~
 A sorcery represents a magical incantation.
 You can cast a sorcery only during
-a main phase of one of your own turns.
+a *main phase* of one of your own turns.
 You can't cast it when another spell is
-on the stack.
+on the *stack*.
 (You'll learn about phases and the stack in a bit.)
 A sorcery has
-its effect—in other words, you follow the instructions on the card—then you put
+its *effect*—in other words, you follow the instructions on the card—then you put
-it into your graveyard, which is the game term for your discard pile.
+it into your *graveyard*, which is the game term for your discard pile.

 .. _sec-instant:

 Instant
 ~~~~~~~
-An instant is just like a sorcery, except you can cast it just about any time you want, even during your opponent's turn or in response to another spell.
+An instant is just like a sorcery, except you can cast it just about any time you want, even during your opponent's turn or *in response* to another spell.
 Like a sorcery, an instant has its effect, then you put it into your graveyard.

 .. _sec-enchantment: